More on impact ›

 Indexed in: Astrophics Data System (SAO/NASA ADS), CLOCKSS, CrossRef, DOAJ, Google Scholar, INSPIRE, Web of Science Emerging Sources Citation Index (ESCI)

-Astrobiology welcomes submissions of the following article types: Brief Research Report, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.
+Astrobiology welcomes submissions of the following article types: Brief Research Report, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective and Review.

 All manuscripts must be submitted directly to the section Astrobiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.